TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

 The above illustrates that it is important to replicate route table entries for VPC endpoints and peering connections, that exist in the primary private subnets, to avoid traffic unnecessarily passing through the private NAT gateway.
 It will (probably) work but it brings unneeded cost.

 A reminder: Since the planets that are DNS, routing and security groups need to align, be sure to grant the secondary CIDR range access to any VPC endpoint of the type 'Interface' that exist in the VPC.
-Not doing so will have DNS return a VPC-local ip which will _not_ go through the private NAT gateway and hence will be blocked by the security group on the VPC endpoint.
+Not doing so will have DNS return a VPC-local IP address which will _not_ go through the private NAT gateway and hence will be blocked by the security group on the VPC endpoint.

 ## Concluding